 - Add a spoonful (a little more than a tablespoon) of marinara sauce on top of the four eggplant slices.
 Add a slice of fresh mozzarella, and about a tablespoon of grated parmesan cheese, followed by a few pieces of the fresh basil.

 - Repeat the layers two more times, omitting the fresh basil on the last layer.
 You should now have four stacks with three eggplant slices in each.

 - Bake at 425 degrees for 10 minutes, or until cheese is melted.

 - After removing from oven, add remaining basil on top of each stack (this is added after baking so it doesn't dry up or burn)

-- Serve with a little bit of crushed red pepper and some fresh cracked black pepper on top, if desired.
+- Serve with a drizzle of extra-virgin olive oil, more parmesan cheese, fresh cracked black pepper, and little bit of crushed red pepper if desired.

 - Time saving tip: You can roast the eggplant slices up to 2 days in advance.
 Just roast them, refrigerate in an airtight container, and assemble the stacks when you're ready to cook.

 - Money saving tips: If you don't have fresh basil readily available, buy a marinara sauce that has basil in it instead.
 You can also use shredded whole milk mozzarella cheese instead of fresh.
 It's also easy to make your own marinara sauce in bulk as a more budget-friendly option.